Close Menu

 The Strait of Hormuz has moved from background risk to active pressure point, but the story now runs deeper than shipping disruption alone.

-That combination matters.
+That narrative matters.
 It is not just the disruption itself, but the erosion of assumption.
 For years, markets and governments operated on the basis that Western alignment was stable.
 This week suggests that alignment is still intact, but no longer unquestioned.

 That uncertainty feeds directly into behaviour.
 In the UK, retail sales rose as motorists moved early to fill up on fuel, reacting to price pressure linked to the Iran conflict.
 It is a reminder that global risk does not need to escalate fully to have an effect — it only needs to become unpredictable.